 -

-As mentioned before, the SMFI is based on the ‘Smart Money Index’.
-The SMFI formula is not publicly available, however, the Don Hays SMI formula is as follows:
+While the SMFI formula itself is not public, the Don Hays SMI formula is as follows:

 (b) Dow Jones Industrial gain or loss (in points) during the last hour (3:00 p.m. – 4:00 p.m.
 EST)

-(c) SMI = yesterday’s Smart Money Index - today’s gain/loss in the first half hour + today’s gain/loss in the last hour
+🧮 SMI = yesterday’s Smart Money Index – today’s gain/loss in the first half-hour + today’s gain/loss in the last hour

 -